daryllxd/lifelong-learning/self-improvement/biohacking.md

 - Mental Health
   - Meditation definitely works.
   - Psychotherapy.
 "How do I enhance my intelligence?"
 "How do I eliminate bad mood days?"
 "How do I find it easy to always chat with girls I find attractive?"
-  - Never life about anything to anyone.
+  - Never lie about anything to anyone.
 - Medical testing:
   - Discover your bugs and fix them if possible.
     - Blood testing.